 Dmitry Bam writes and teaches in the fields of constitutional law, professional responsibility, employment law, and the judiciary.
 He is recognized as a scholar and commentator on judicial ethics, judicial selection, and constitutional interpretation.

-Professor Bam graduated summa cum laude from Syracuse University and earned a law degree with distinction from Stanford Law School.
+Associate Dean Bam graduated summa cum laude from Syracuse University and earned a law degree with distinction from Stanford Law School.
 He served as Articles Editor of the Stanford Law Review and on the editorial board of the Stanford Technology and Law Review.
 He clerked with the Honorable Barry G. Silverman of the United States Court of Appeals for the Ninth Circuit in Phoenix, Arizona.